learn-co-curriculum/ruby-array-practice-array-methods/README.md

 Then, I could write a program that passes around these variables *one at a time*.
 This seems messy though.
 I could easily forget about a student, for example.
 Or need to create a new student and then have to hunt through my program for every place I ever passed around all of these individual variables.

-If this were real life, Professor Snape would probably just write down all the students in list form and hand that list to Dumbledore.
+If this was real life, Professor Snape would probably just write down all the students in list form and hand that list to Dumbledore.
 Well, in Ruby, we can do the same thing using an array.

-An array is like a list in but in code form.
+An array is like a list but in code form.
 It is a way for your program to store pieces of data as a *collection*.
 Arrays can contain any data types in any combination––strings, integers, other arrays, hashes, etc.

 Arrays are declared by listing variable names or literals separated by commas (`,`) and wrapped in square brackets `[``]`.
 To save our four student from above into an array, we write that in our code like this: